Bankruptcy usually lasts for three years after the date the bankrupt files the statement of affairs.

 Failure to disclose particulars of debts and creditors does not have to be deliberate in order for an objection to take effect.
 It is important to give accurate details of all debts when filing the statement of affairs.

-A bankrupt can apply to the Inspector-General (AFSA) or to the AAT to review a decision in relation to an objection to discharge.
+A bankrupt can apply to the Inspector-General (AFSA) or to the Administrative Appeals Tribunal to review a decision in relation to an objection to discharge.

 A bankruptcy can be annulled if:

 - a bankrupt pays all debts in full, including interest and fees owing to the trustee;

 - the bankrupt makes an offer to pay their debts, which is accepted by creditors and approved by the court; or

 - the court is satisfied that a sequestration order ought not to have been made or a debtor’s petition ought not to have been presented (s 153B Bankruptcy Act).